-12019-08-21T06:37:22-07:00mubashir khatrib48470a5c7bca84918b2c8f2b8f445d875bfa1d6304042Anyone with a bank account is familiar with the concept of a ledger, containing records of their debits and credits.
-Collectively,plain2019-08-23T04:12:21-07:00mubashir khatrib48470a5c7bca84918b2c8f2b8f445d875bfa1d6Anyone with a bank account is familiar with the concept of a ledger, containing records of their debits and credits.
+12019-08-21T06:37:22-07:00mubashir khatrib48470a5c7bca84918b2c8f2b8f445d875bfa1d6304043Anyone with a bank account is familiar with the concept of a ledger, containing records of their debits and credits.
+Collectively,plain2019-11-18T22:21:19-08:00mubashir khatrib48470a5c7bca84918b2c8f2b8f445d875bfa1d6Anyone with a bank account is familiar with the concept of a ledger, containing records of their debits and credits.
 Collectively, we have all entrusted financial institutions for generations to safeguard these highly sensitive records and their accuracy.
-With no ability to verify the data that we receive on the Internet today, and with cyber crime on the rise, this delegated and unverifiable trust has become a major obstacle for an inclusive and permission less economy.
+With no ability to verify the data that we receive on the Internet today, and with cyber crime on the Bitcoin Revolution, this delegated and unverifiable trust has become a major obstacle for an inclusive and permission less economy.

 With the advent of distributed ledger technologies, we are now able to distribute and synchronize ledgers of data and money in secure, distributed, decentralized and permission less environments.
 By removing the need for trusted third-parties as the gatekeepers and arbiters of truth, enormous efficiency gains, innovation opportunities and new value propositions emerge.